larswik/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcCostResource/Entities/IfcAppliedValue/Documentation.md

 > IFC4 CHANGE&nbsp; Entity made non-abstract to support general formula expressions of constraints, data type of date-based attributes changed into _IfcDate_, _ValueType_ and _Condition_ promoted from _IfcCostValue_, _Components_ and _ArithmeticOperator_ attributes added to replace _IfcAppliedValueRelationship_ for more efficient encoding and reference tracking.

 { .spec-head}
-Informal propositions
+**Informal Propositions**

-1. When the *ArithmeticOperator* equals `MODULO``, the list of *Components* shall contain exactly two values, which shall be positive integers.
+1. When the *ArithmeticOperator* equals `MODULO`, the list of *Components* shall contain exactly two values, which shall be positive integers.